chrisdembia/python-yeadon-paper/notes.rst

 Since not all levels "lengths" are not measured, etc, we average some, the corresponding perimeter must be measured at the correct mid-arm point, etc.

+There are x segments: (1)..
+(2) , (3)... say how many solids thye have each.

+There are x degrees of freedom: (1), (2)...etc.

+There are segments, composed of solids lofted between parallel stadia.

 Software Design
 ===============